sanjayatony/sanjayatony/README.md

 ### Hi there 👋

-🔭 I’m currently working on my personal blog using [Nuxt Content](https://content.nuxtjs.org/).

-🌱 I’m currently learning Javascript.
-Tried React (Next) and Vue (Nuxt), but my heart fall to Vue.

-💬 Ask me about WordPress stuff.
-My daily life is a web developer, and most of it using WordPress
+I am Tony, a web developer and a dad, devdad, from Indonesia.
+I have been a professional web developer since 2012.

+Since then, I have built many kinds of websites, and focus more on WordPress.
+WordPress theme, plugin, maintenance, anything related to WordPress, you name it.

 📫  Mention me [@sanjayatony](https://twitter.com/sanjayatony) or send email to tony@sanjaya.info

-😄 Pronouns: He/His

-⚡ Fun fact: Big fans of Kamen Rider, Ultraman, anime.
-Currently watching Ultraman Z and Inuyasha.